-This three-year initiative, guided by an advisory group of women who are experts in the area of violence against women, will see the BC Lions use their status and public profile to educate about violence against women in BC and urge everyone to ‘Break the Silence on Violence Against Women’.
+This five-year initiative, guided by an advisory group of women who are experts in the area of violence against women, will see the BC Lions use their status and public profile to educate about violence against women in BC and urge everyone to ‘Break the Silence on Violence Against Women’.

 The overarching project consists of four components:

 1. A series of 40 school-based interactive educational workshops about gender-based violence to be facilitated by BC Lions players.
 The program will promote the importance of respectful relationships and what boys can do to help.
 The program will be targeted to youth in grades 8 to 12.

 2. Training presented to adult football coaches by BC Lions players at an amateur football coaches’ clinic aimed at helping coaches of amateur football teams in BC learn how to talk to kids about violence against women and respectful relationships.